GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Methods

 \subsection{Succinct data structures for adjacency matrices}

 Besides heavy exploitation of parallelism, the second pillar of our efficient implementation is the careful design of the data structures for using as little memory as possible and quickly performing operations on them.
 The naive representation of graphs explicitly stores its adjacency matrix, with a \(\mathcal{O}(|V|^2)\) time and memory complexity, being \(|V|\) the number of nodes, which leads to intractable memory costs on large graphs.
 However, since most large graphs are highly sparse, this problem can be mitigated by storing only the existing edges.
 Often, the adopted data structure is a Compressed Sparse Rows matrix (CSR~\cite{saad2001parallel}), which stores the source and destination indices of existing edges into two sorted vectors.
-In \ens~we further compressed the graph adjacency matrix by adopting the Elias-Fano succinct data scheme, to efficiently store the edges (Supplementary section S7.1).
+In \ens~we further compressed the graph adjacency matrix by adopting the Elias-Fano succinct data scheme \cite{elias1975universal}, to efficiently store the edges (Supplementary Information Section 7.1).
 Since Elias-Fano representation stores a sorted set of integers using memory close to the information-theoretical limit, we defined a bijective map from the graph-edge set and a sorted integer set.
-To define such encoding, we firstly assigned a numerical id from a dense set to each node, and then we defined the encoding of an edge as the concatenation of the binary representations of the numerical ids of the source and destination nodes.
+To define such encoding, we assigned a numerical id from a dense set to each node, and then we defined the encoding of an edge as the concatenation of the binary representations of the numerical ids of the source and destination nodes.
 This edge encoding has the appealing property of representing the neighbours of a node as a sequential and sorted set of numeric values, and can therefore be employed in the Elias-Fano data structure.
-Elias-Fano has faster sequential access than random access (Supplementary section S7.1.1) and is well suited for graph processing tasks such as retrieving neighbours during random walk computation and executing negative sampling using the outbound or inbound node degrees scale-free distributions.
+Elias-Fano has faster sequential access than random access (Supplementary Information Section 7.1.1) and is well suited for graph processing tasks such as retrieving neighbours during RW computation and executing negative sampling using the outbound or inbound node degrees scale-free distributions. \gra~provides both CSR and Elias-Fano based data structures for graph representation to allow a time/memory complexity trade-off for processing large graphs.